johnmn3/perc/README.md

 ## Why Not?

 Clojure(Script)'s anonymous function syntax sugar is actually built into the language's reader.
 Because `perc`'s anonymous functions expand to regular anonymous functions, the resulting code will likely be a little larger.

+Technically, the tokens within the anaphoric macros are not "valid" Clojure symbols.

+`perc` allows Clojure to use ClojureScript's more permissive anonymous function arity handling, however it does not assert Clojure's more strict arity checking.